Intragenomic conflict: Homing endonuclease genes

 Homing endonuclease genes (HEG) convert their rival allele into a copy of themselves, and are thus inherited by nearly all meiotic daughter cells of a heterozygote cell.
 They achieve this by encoding an endonuclease which breaks the rival allele.
 This break is repaired by using the sequence of the HEG as template.

 HEGs encode sequence-specific endonucleases.
 The recognition sequence (RS) is 15–30 bp long and usually occurs once in the genome.
 HEGs are located in the middle of their own recognition sequences.

 Most HEGs are encoded by self-splicing introns (group I & II) and inteins.
 Inteins are internal protein fragments produced from protein splicing and usually contain endonuclease and splicing activities.

 The allele without the HEGs are cleaved by the homing endonuclease and the double-strand break are repaired by homologous recombination (gene conversion) using the allele containing HEGs as template.
 Both chromosomes will contain the HEGs after repair.

 B-chromosome

-B-chromosomes are nonessential chromosomes; not homologous with any member of the normal (A) chromosome set; morphologically and structurally different from the A's; and they are transmitted at higher-than-expected frequencies, leading to their accumulation in progeny.
+B-chromosomes are nonessential chromosomes; not homologous with any member of the normal (A) chromosome set; morphologically and structurally different from the As; and they are transmitted at higher-than-expected frequencies, leading to their accumulation in progeny.
 In some cases, there is strong evidence to support the contention that they are simply selfish and that they exist as parasitic chromosomes.
 They are found in all major taxonomic groupings of both plants and animals.